 Tony Gentilcore is one of the co-founders of Cressey Sports Performance, which really should have been called "Cressilcore Sports Performance" because that sounds like an awesome castle where a wizard lives (and plays sports).

-When he’s not picking things up and putting them down, he trains top-level athletes and clients in Boston, MA, contributes to the top fitness magazines and websites around, and sets up a camera in his garage to record his lightsaber skills.
+When he’s not picking things up and putting them down himself, he trains people at his studio, CORE, located in Boston, MA.
+He also contributes to the top fitness magazines and websites around, and sets up a camera in his garage to record his lightsaber skills.

 He lives in Boston.
 With his wife, Lisa, and son, Julian.
 And cat, Dagny.